Department & Faculty Information

 - In the music education area, either a standard research thesis or project (MUS 6910) or (MUS 6899).

-- In the performance area, a final graduate recital (MUS 6899).
+- In the performance area, a final graduate recital (MUS 6899). * see Errata Chapter for additional information about the recital.

 Choose one of the following based on above: